 - As at early 2015, the European Commission is investigating Google for abusing its dominant position in the internet search market.

 5. Finally, it is illegal to enter into agreements which prevent, restrict or distort competition, unless specifically permitted by the competition authorities.
 Franchise and similar agreements are therefore often OK, but other agreements not to compete are usually prohibited.
 Price fixing agreements (cartels) are particularly deprecated, especially when they are secret, and executives who enter into such agreements are guilty of a criminal offence and can be jailed.
-The CMA offers very lenient treatment to the first member of a cartel which comes forward to ‘blow the whistle’ on the arrangement.
+The CMA offers very lenient treatment to the first member of a cartel which comes forward to ‘blow the whistle’ on the arrangement (although they may not remain protected from third-party damages claims).
 This has proved very effective in busting several secret cartels, and no doubt deters the creation of many more.

-- As at early 2015, the American authorities are seeking to force Apple to pay compensation of $400m to 23 million customers for conspiring with publishers to raise e-book prices and thwart the growth of Amazon’s Kindle offering.
+- As at early 2015, the American authorities sought to force Apple to pay compensation of $400m to 23 million customers for conspiring with publishers to raise e-book prices and thwart the growth of Amazon’s Kindle offering.

 - Secret US Justice Department filming of members of the international Lysine Cartel may be found on YouTube.